 Avatars (visual identification): Profile photos require avatars to stand out among thousands of others in order to be recognized in the Metaverse.
 NFTs give these objects the uniqueness that makes them so desirable.

-Identity (e.g. name): Every entity in the Metaverse, including users and objects, requires a unique identifier.
+Identity (e.g., name): Every entity in the Metaverse, including users and objects, requires a unique identifier.
 The Metaverse allows users to link their real identities with their NFT-based identities for identity management, access control, and monitoring purposes.

 Certificate: Metaverse Certificates can be issued to prove ownership and validity.
 Creating NFT-based certificates for virtual people by Metaverse-based agencies/colleges/academies could make Metaverse-based courses and training more popular.

 Membership: Metaverse-based communities can be formed by connecting NFTs to users' real identities.
-You have full control over NFTs within these societies, groups and gatherings in Metaverse instead of having to deal with virtual people.[9]
+You have full control over NFTs within these societies, groups, and gatherings in Metaverse instead of having to deal with virtual people.[9]

 Digital Asset (Related Metaverse-based Assets) –